talkowski-lab/SV-Adjudicator/02_evidence_assessment/02a_rdtest/README.md

 1 10700 10800 0 1 1 1
 1 10800 10900 4 0 3 21
 ```
-* medianfile: the metrics describing the medeian read coverage of each sample accross whole genome
+* `medianfile` : the metrics describing the medeian read coverage of each sample accross whole genome

-* famfile: ../../ref/{batch}.fam
+* `famfile` : ../../ref/{batch}.fam
 This file describes the family structure in batch

 * rdtest_split_size: 100 by default